Sckathach/subspace-rerouting/README.md

 > - Probes and refusal directions can be stored and loaded
 > - *Fixes and refactoring*

-This is the repository for [Using Mechanistic Interpretability to Craft Adversarial Attacks against Large Language Models](https://arxiv.org/abs/2503.06269).
+This is the repository for *Using Mechanistic Interpretability to Craft Adversarial Attacks against Large Language Models*, it contains:

-This repository contains:
 - The core SSR algorithm
 - The three implementations: Probe SSR, Steering SSR, and Attention SSR
 - Notebooks to reproduce the experiments of the paper